Privacy Policy

 Marketing cookies (GA4) are loaded only on our public marketing website and only after you provide consent via our cookie consent banner.
 If you decline or do not interact with the banner, GA4 scripts are not loaded and no GA4 cookies are set.
 You can withdraw consent at any time through the cookie settings link in our website footer.

-Patient Users are never served marketing cookies.
-Patient token pages do not load GA4 or any marketing analytics scripts.
+Referred Individuals are never served marketing cookies.
+Referral token pages do not load GA4 or any marketing analytics scripts.

 6.3 Browser Controls